dnhmphrs/dnhmphrs/README.md

 Anything in this account is likely scrappy or trash. \
-Check out https://github.com/aufbau-io for my real work.
+Check out https://github.com/aufbau-io for my real work (also mostly trash).